 Don't think of pizza stones as a unitasker though—they come in handy for making bread and other baked goods, and some can also be used as a griddle.

 These top pizza stones represent the best of the category, and we’ve pointed out exactly what makes each version worth it.

-Best Overall: Lodge Pre-Seasoned Cast Iron Baking Pan
+Lodge Pre-Seasoned Cast Iron Baking Pan With Loop Handles

-If you’re shopping for cast iron, then you really can’t do better than a Lodge product.
+If you’re shopping for a cast iron skillet for your pizza, then you really can’t do better than a Lodge product.
 This brand has been in the cast iron game since the late 19th century, and its skillets and pans boast such long-lasting strength that they’re regularly passed down from generation to generation.

 Cast iron excels at heat retention and a preheated pan will ensure a crisp crust without inopportune burnt spots, so it makes sense that a cast iron baking pan would amply succeed at the delicate art of pizza-making.
 This 14-inch baking pan provides enough space for even a large, or unevenly shaped, homemade pie.
 The cast iron both allows the top and interior of the pizza to cook evenly, and pulls away moisture from the dough, which leaves you with a crisp and beautifully charred crust.

 The pan comes pre-seasoned with vegetable oil, so you’ll be able to get to work on your pizza project as soon as it arrives.
 Also, this features loop handles on either side, which gives you the opportunity to easily slide the pizza in and out of the oven without risking a nasty burn.

 Rectangular pizza stones prove useful for shoppers with smaller ovens or unusually shaped ovens, and Solido’s #1 Pizza Stone is frequently lauded as one of the very best versions.